Getting Started

 Configuring the CLI

-Once set, you should be able to confirm connectivity using the status subcommand:
+Once configured, confirm connectivity using the status subcommand:

 yams status